PRACTICE AREA

 Title VII covers both private and public employers, state and local governments, and educational institutions with 15 or more employees.
 It also applies to employment agencies, labor organizations, and other types of labor-management committees.

-California’s Fair Employment and Housing Act (FEHA) is one of the most powerful anti-discrimination laws in the country.
+Many states have their own sex and gender discrimination laws in addition to Title VII.
+For example, California’s Fair Employment and Housing Act (FEHA) is one of the most powerful anti-discrimination laws in the country.

 FEHA outlaws sex and gender discrimination for all employers with 5 or more employees.